 “Heather” received a post from someone who claimed she could make thousands of dollars from home every week if she invested a small amount of money.
 After she expressed interest in the program, the person asked for Heather’s credit card number to pay $19.99 for a startup kit.
 Heather gave the information, but never received the startup kit.
 When she checked her credit card account statement several months later, she discovered that, in addition to the $19.99 fee, the company had charged her a $99.99 membership fee every month.
 Heather disputed the charges with her credit card company, which reversed the charges and changed her account number.

 - Don’t take the “bait.”
 Never click on pop-up messages, posts that contain content that seems shocking, scandalous, or too good to be true, or links or attachments in unsolicited emails and text messages.

-- Disregard unsolicited emails and text messages that request personal or account information.
+- Delete unsolicited emails and text messages that request personal or account information.
 Companies you do business with already have this information and do not need to verify or confirm it.
-In the event of a security breach, most companies contact their customers in writing to alert them to the matter.
+If there is a security breach, most companies contact their customers in writing to alert them of the breach.

 - Don’t be rushed into sending money immediately or secretly.
-Refuse to send money through wire transfer, overnight delivery, or reloadable cards unless you are absolutely certain that you are sending money to a real friend or family member.
+Don’t send money by wire transfer, overnight delivery, or reloadable cards unless you are absolutely certain that you are sending money to a real friend or family member.

 If you are a victim of a social media scam, take the following steps:

-- Cease all contact with the scam artist and block his or her phone numbers, instant messages, and email addresses.
+- Stop all contact with the scam artist and block his or her phone numbers, instant messages, and email addresses.

 - Keep copies of all communications.